houselearning/home/README.md

-# HouseLearning Home
+# HouseLearning Lessons Page

-Welcome to **HouseLearning Home** — a fun and interactive learning game website designed to make education engaging through browser-based mini-games and activities.
+Welcome to **HouseLearning Lessons Page** — a fun and interactive learning website designed to make education engaging through browser-based mini-games and activities.
 The platform offers a collection of educational games that help users practice and reinforce their skills while having fun.

-## 🎮 Features
+## Features

 - 🌟 **Interactive educational games**
   Engaging activities that respond to player input in real time.